PrinceAli/PrinceAli/README.md

 - 👋 Hi, I’m @PrinceAli
 - :shrug: This is GitHub template for my information.
+Because I work for big companies and they have lawyers, I keep my codes to myself.
 - 👀 My main interest is Automation.
 Humans are not good at repetitive tasks, machines on the other hand are.
 - :book: As a SWE at Google, I had Python and Go readability.
 - 🌱 [As of Q1 2021] I’m currently learning GraphQL.